 Requirements for effective consent for cookie banners

 The ruling underlines the general legal requirements for effective consent.
-According to the GDPR must have a Consent be voluntary, informed, specific and unambiguous.
+According to the GDPR, consent must be voluntary, informed, specific and unambiguous.

 The most important criteria can be summarized as follows:

-• Voluntary: One Consent must take place without coercion.
-The user must have genuine freedom of choice, Cookies to reject or accept.
-"Rejecting must be just as easy as accepting.
+- Voluntary: Consent must be given without coercion.
+The user must have genuine freedom of choice to reject or accept cookies.
+"Reject" must be just as easy as "Accept".

-• Informed: The user must be clearly and fully informed about the data processing.
-This includes information about Cookies and their purpose.
-Information must also be provided on all third-party providers involved, possible data transfers to third countries and the right to withdraw consent.
+- Informed: The user must be clearly and fully informed about data processing.
+This includes information on the cookies used and their purpose.
+Information must also be provided about all integrated third-party providers, possible data transfers to third countries and the right to withdraw consent.

-• Specific: A Consent must relate to specific processing purposes.
+- Specific: Consent must relate to specific processing purposes.
 Ideally, users should have the option of consenting to individual cookie categories or purposes separately.

 In the specific case, the court objected to the following points in particular:

-• Difficult rejection: The rejection of Cookies was much more complicated than accepting it.
+- Difficult rejection: Rejecting cookies was much more complicated than accepting them.

-• Pressure to give consent: Users were constantly prompted to give their consent by new banners.
-Consent pushed.
+- Pressure to give consent: Users were pressured into giving their consent by constantly being shown new banners.

-• No reference to Consent: The banner was missing the term "Consent" complete.
+- No reference to consent: The term "consent" was completely missing from the banner.

 All these deficiencies meant that the consents obtained were to be regarded as invalid.